- General Regulations eTOP -

 Conclusion of the Agreement

-4.1 The Agreement is concluded for an indefinite period, with termination taking effect at the end of the next billing period following the period in which the termination occurred, unless the Detailed Regulations or the Agreement state otherwise.
+4.1 The Agreement is concluded for an indefinite term, with termination effective at the end of the next Billing Period following the one in which termination occurred, unless the Detailed Regulations or the Agreement provide otherwise.

-4.4 If the Agreement is concluded with a Consumer or a Para-Consumer outside the Operator’s business premises or remotely, the Subscriber has the right to withdraw from the Agreement without giving any reason within 14 days from the date of its conclusion by submitting an appropriate declaration in Written, Documentary, or Electronic Form.
-However, this right does not apply if the service includes software or other digital data or if the Service covered by the Agreement has been fully activated before the end of the Subscriber’s withdrawal period.
-This provision does not apply to services specified as custom-ordered with parameters designed according to the Subscriber’s specifications.
+4.4 When concluding an Agreement with a Consumer or Para-consumer outside the Operator’s business premises or at a distance, the Subscriber has the right to withdraw from the Agreement without giving any reason within 14 days from the date of conclusion of the Agreement by submitting, in Written Form, Documentary Form, or Electronic Form, an appropriate written statement; however, this right does not apply where part of the service is software or other data in digital form, or where the Service covered by the agreement was fully launched before the end of the period available to the Subscriber for withdrawal from the Agreement.
+This provision does not apply to services made to order specifying parameters offered non-standardly and designed according to the Subscriber’s specifications.

-4.5 When concluding an Agreement with an individual, the Operator will store and process the Subscriber's data contained in the Agreement, data provided by the Subscriber during the execution of the Agreement, and data related to the Service necessary, among others, for its correct billing.
+4.5 When concluding an Agreement with a natural person, the Operator shall collect in its database and process, for the purpose of performance of the Agreement and for the purpose of fulfilling legally justified objectives pursued by the Operator, the Subscriber’s data contained in the Agreement, provided to the Operator by the Subscriber during the performance of the Agreement, as well as data related to the Service necessary, inter alia, for its proper billing.
 The Subscriber has the right to access and correct their personal data.

-4.6 By concluding the Agreement, the Operator commits to providing Services under the terms defined in the Agreement, Regulations, Price List, and Detailed Regulations, while the Subscriber agrees to comply with the provisions of the Agreement, Regulations, Price List, and Detailed Regulations, particularly by timely paying for the Services.
+4.6 As a result of concluding the Agreement, the Operator undertakes to provide Services under the rules set out in the Agreement, the Regulations, the Price List, and the Detailed Regulations, and the Subscriber undertakes to comply with the provisions of the Agreement, the Regulations, the Price List, and the Detailed Regulations, in particular to make timely payments for the Services.

-4.7 The Operator has the right to refuse to conclude an Agreement in the following cases:
+4.7 The Operator has the right to refuse to conclude the Agreement in the event of:

-4.7.1 If there is no technical feasibility to provide the Service,
+4.7.1 lack of technical capability to provide the Service,

-4.7.2 If an entity other than a natural person refuses to provide the Operator with copies of documents regarding its legal status, registered office, and assigned NIP and REGON numbers,
+4.7.2 an entity other than a natural person refusing to provide the Operator with copies of documents concerning legal status, registered office, and assignment of NIP and REGON numbers,

-4.7.3 If the Ordering Party fails to fulfill obligations under an Agreement previously concluded with the Operator, particularly if they have outstanding payments,
+4.7.3 the Ordering Party failing to perform obligations under an Agreement concluded with the Operator, in particular being in arrears with payments to the Operator,

-4.7.4 If a previous Service Agreement concluded with the Ordering Party or another person using the Services at the Premises was terminated by the Operator or expired due to a violation of its provisions or the provisions of the Regulations.
+4.7.4 a previous Service Agreement concluded with the Ordering Party or another person using the Services at the Premises having been terminated by the Operator or expired due to a breach of its provisions or of the Regulations.

-4.8 If an Agreement is concluded for a fixed term, a Subscriber who is not a Consumer is obligated to pay the Minimum Agreement Value in full during the term of the Agreement, covering the costs of service implementation, equipment operation, energy costs, and other operational costs.
-This constitutes the total fees due to the Operator.
-This provision does not apply to payments for additional services not explicitly included in the Agreement but ordered separately, e.g., as a one-time order.
-If the service is terminated prematurely due to the Subscriber’s fault (termination or withdrawal), the Subscriber must pay the difference between the minimum amount and the fees already paid under the Agreement.
-In the case of termination, the amount due includes fees for services during the notice period plus compensation equal to the fees remaining until the end of the service period.
-If the Agreement is withdrawn from, the amount due as compensation is the difference between the Minimum Agreement Value and the fees paid under the Agreement.
-Variable costs (such as fees for measured electricity consumption) are not included in these amounts.
+4.8 In the case of an Agreement concluded for a fixed term, a Subscriber who is not a Consumer is obliged, during the term of the Agreement, to pay in full the Minimum Agreement Value, covering the costs of service implementation, equipment operation, energy costs, and other operating costs, which together constitute all payments to the Operator.
+This provision does not apply to payments for additional services not directly included in the Agreement and commissioned otherwise, e.g., by way of a one-time order.
+In the event of early termination of the service for a reason attributable to the Subscriber (termination or withdrawal), the Subscriber is obliged to pay an amount equal to the difference between the minimum amount and the charges incurred to date under the agreement, whereby in the case of termination the amount due takes the form of charges resulting from services for the notice period plus compensation equal to the charges remaining until the end of the service term.
+In the case of withdrawal from the Agreement, the amount payable as compensation is the difference between the Minimum Agreement Value and the payments made to date under the Agreement.
+Variable costs (such as charges for metered electricity consumption) are not included in the amounts referred to above.

-4.9 An Agreement concluded for a fixed term during the Minimum Service Period is considered a single continuous service.
-After the Minimum Service Period, it becomes a recurring service unless the parties extend the Minimum Service Period by an annex to the Agreement.
+4.9 An Agreement concluded for a fixed term during the Minimum Service Term is deemed a single one-off service, and after the Minimum Service Term, a recurring service, unless the parties extend the validity of the Minimum Service Term by an annex to the Agreement.

-4.10 The Minimum Service Period for a Subscriber who is a Consumer may not exceed 24 months from the date the Service is activated.
+4.10 The Minimum Service Term for a Subscriber who is a Consumer may not exceed 24 months from the date the Service is launched.

-4.12 The Subscriber may, at any time during the term of the Agreement and within the complaint period (12 months from the end of the Agreement or the last invoice), request all documents related to the Agreement, Regulations, or statements on a durable medium.
+4.12 The Subscriber may, at any time during the term of the agreement and during the period for filing complaints, i.e., 12 months from the end of the agreement or the last invoice, receive, upon their request, all documents of the nature of the Agreement, the Regulations, or a declaration on a durable medium.

-4.13 The Minimum Service Period for a Subscriber who is a Para-Consumer may not exceed 24 months from the date of Service activation unless, at the time of concluding the Agreement or Annex, they declare that they waive the rights granted to Consumers.
+4.13 The Minimum Service Term for a Subscriber who is a Para-consumer may not exceed 24 months from the date the Service is launched, unless upon concluding the Agreement or Annex they declare that they waive rights due to Consumers.

 Art.
 5